-A ‘meadow’ seed-mix of flowers and appropriate grasses can then be sown, and plugs planted, on the reduced nutrient sub-soils.
+A ‘meadow’ seed-mix of flowers and fine grasses of local provenance can then be sown, and plugs planted, on the reduced nutrient sub-soils.

-Such wildflower meadows take time to become established.
-They need annual maintenance with appropriate mowing and control of rampant species, allowing a range of flowering plants to flourish.
+Thin sowing gives more open vegetation and flowering plants a better chance.
+These wildflower meadows take time to become established.
+They need annual maintenance with appropriate mowing, and control of rampant species.